 You may have also heard the term ‘plant-based diet’.
 Although the two are often conflated, there are important differences.

-A plant based diet is built around plants and plant proteins, and many people do choose to cut out meat and animal products altogether.
+A plant-based diet is built around plants and plant proteins.
+Many people do choose to cut out meat and animal products altogether.
 However, this is not essential.
 Many plant-based diets still include small amounts of meat or dairy.

 Vegans cut out all animal products, not just in food and drink.
 For example, vegans don’t use products that have been tested on animals, they don’t eat honey, and they don’t wear leather or wool.